AdobeDocs/campaign-web.en/help/v8/integrations/aem-content.md

 Your newsletter is now ready and synchronized in Adobe Campaign.

-## Import an Adobe Experience Manager  as a Cloud service template{#aem-templates-perso}
+## Import an Adobe Experience Manager  as a Cloud Service template{#aem-templates-perso}

 Once the Experience Manager template is available in Adobe Campaign Web as a content template, you can identify and incorporate the necessary content for the email, including personalization.